-All tasks must be performed according to the applicable jurisdictional standards and regulations.
-All health and safety rules and regulations must be respected and observed.
-Work should be done efficiently and with competence to industry standards without material waste or environmental damage.
-All requirements of employers, manufacturers, client specifications, OH&S and WHMIS regulations must be met.
+All tasks must be performed according to the applicable jurisdictional codes and standards.
+All health and safety standards must be respected and observed.
+Work should be done efficiently and at a high quality without material waste or environmental damage.
+All requirements of the manufacturer, client specifications, the Occupational Health and Safety (OH&S) Acts, and WHMIS regulations must be met.
 At a journeyperson level of performance, all tasks must be done with minimal direction and supervision.
-As a journeyperson progresses in their career, there is an expectation they continue to upgrade their skills and knowledge to maintain pace with industry and promote continuous learning in their trade through mentoring of apprentices.
+As a journeyperson progresses in their career, there is an expectation they continue to upgrade their skills and knowledge to keep pace with industry and promote continuous learning in their trade through mentoring of apprentices.

 It is expected that journeypersons are able to understand and communicate in either English or French, which are Canada’s official languages.
 English or French are the common languages of business as well as languages of instruction in apprenticeship programs.